Burkina Faso Travel Information

 Communications in Burkina Faso are limited, even in major cities, due to the low penetration of electricity.
 Landline use is extremely low, but mobile phones are widely used.
 The international access code for Burkina Faso is +226.
 Internet use is also low but on the rise, with internet cafes popping up in major cities.

-Visitors to Burkina Faso may import up to 200 cigarettes/50 cigars/100 cigarillos/250g of tobacco, one litre of spirit and one litre of wine, 500ml each of eau de toilette and perfume, and two still cameras/one movie camera.
+Visitors to Burkina Faso may import up to 200 cigarettes, or up to 50 cigars; or 250g of tobacco.
+One litre of spirit and one litre of wine is permitted and 500ml each of eau de toilette and perfume.
 Sporting guns may be brought in by license only.
+Prohibited imports include narcotics and counterfeit goods.

 Become our Burkina Faso Travel Expert